lgorissen/k4d/lab 31/README.md

 ^C
 developer@developer-VirtualBox:~/projects/k4d/lab 31$
 ```
-And watch that the Service load balances over the 3 available Pods.
+And watch the Service balancing the load over the 3 available Pods.

 ## 31.2 Manual upgrade (1) - delete old Pods, create new Pods

-Now, let's upgrade our set-up to use a new version of the Pod, that uses the version r2 of the Container.
+Now, let's upgrade our set-up to use a new version of the Pod, which uses the version r2 of the Container.
 We will:

 - update the ReplicaSet definition to use the new Container image
 - delete all existing Pods